 Core values are your deciding factors for success.
 These values create an internal compass that navigates how you make decisions in life.
 If you compromise your core values, you go nowhere. – Roy T. Bennett

 As an entrepreneur, you can stand up for your beliefs and create products or services that add value to people’s lives.
-Also, you get to see ideas make a difference and contribute to constructing a brand new business.
+Also, you see ideas make a difference and contribute to constructing a brand-new business.

 6. You experience constant growth and development

 As an entrepreneur, the truth is that you’ll experience constant growth and development because that’s the only way to grow a business and become successful.
-A new company forces you to improve your constantly navigates: from marketing, selling, and closing deals to creating Excel reports, etc.
+A new company forces you to improve your constant navigates, from marketing, selling, and closing deals to creating Excel reports.

 Formal education will make you a living.
 Self-education will make you a fortune. – Jim Ron, Entrepreneur